OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/Oxford.md

 -   Dima Pasechnik (50%)
     - Start: immediate
     - Duration: until end of project
-    - Has less other funding than expected year ago, only till Oct 2016
+    - Has less other funding than expected in 2015, only till Oct 2016;
+      has to work on a totally irrelevant to ODK short-term programming project for the other 50%, this will end in Feb 2017.
     - Will appreciate and absorb unused funds from other ODK sites

 ---